Smoke Alarms

 Importance of Having Working Smoke Alarms

-There are many brands of smoke alarms on the market, but they fall under two basic types: ionization and photoelectric.
+There are many brands of smoke alarms on the market.
+They fall under two basic types: ionization and photoelectric.

-Ionization and photoelectric smoke alarms detect different types of fires.
-Since no one can predict what type of fire might start in their home, the USFA recommends that every home and place where people sleep have:
+Ionization and photoelectric smoke alarms detect fire in different ways.
+Ionization alarms are designed to detect fast flaming fires with little visible smoke, whereas photoelectric detects slow smoldering fires.
+Since no one can predict what type of fire might start in their home, the United States Fire Administration and the National Fire Protection Association recommends that every home and place where people sleep have:

 Choose interconnected smoke alarms, so when one sounds, they all sound.